1800546/BDE_Analyser/README.md

 Purpose:
-This too is used to analyse a chunk of raw binary data extracted from filesystem, and identify the unfragmented file(s) present inside
+This too is used to analyse a chunk of raw binary data extracted from filesystem, and identify the filetype of unfragmented file(s) present inside, and even carve it/them out if supported filetype(s)